bloominstituteoftechnology/npm-tools-react/README.md

     - ❗ The tool will exit with an error if the folder already exists

 2. A React project is scaffolded inside the folder

-3. A Git repository is initialized and a commit is made
-    - ❗ This step is skipped if the tool is used inside a Git repository

 ## ✨ Post-Usage